-- Key regulatory deficiency in key service sectors, including telecommunications, insurance, and professional services have been identified and addressed.
+- Key regulatory deficiencies in key service sectors, including telecommunications, insurance, and professional services, were identified and addressed.

-- SMEs have been assisted to access long term bank financing through implementing line of credit facility and enhancing SMEs’ financial literacy.
+- SMEs assisted to access long-term bank financing through a line of credit facility and enhancing SME financial literacy.

-- Capacity building has been provided for local SMEs through implementation of matching grant scheme and many others.
-Key sectors that have directly benefited from the matching grant scheme are tourism, IT, general manufacturing, handicraft, and garment industry.
-Of these, about 40% of beneficiary businesses are owned and managed by women.
+- Capacity building provided for local SMEs through implementation of matching grant scheme, including tourism, IT, general manufacturing, handicrafts and the garment industry.

 - Improved competitiveness of tourism, handicraft, and agribusiness sectors in Northern and Southern parts of the country using value chain analysis.